sguox002/leetcode/leetcode-all.md

 - if we use a,b,c the result is a|b|c. we are looking for the shortest distance to reach required skill number.
 - shortest distance using bitmask dp: dp[status,[]] for each status we store the list of person. status up to 1<<n, n is the number of skills. people is the number of nodes.
 Using bellman-ford we try to relax all the dp.
 - we can also use backtrack.
 ->>

+<<-943	Find the Shortest Superstring    		43.2%	Hard
+given a list of words, return the shortest superstring connecting all words
+- build a matrix for the pair distance (graph)
+- then it becomes a travel's shortest distance problem (with traceback)
+- using bitmask dp.
+->>

 ### memoization